Developing a critical media education approach to teaching social media: some concluding reflections.

 Of course, Media Studies – and media education more broadly – is about much more than fake news and internet safety.
 But what it can do is help to set topics like these within a broader, and more coherent, critical framework.
 Rather than fragmentary, knee-jerk responses to passing waves of concern, it provides a rigorous conceptual basis for teaching and learning, and it has a long history of methods that actually work in the classroom.

 However, in my view, media educators have been somewhat wrong-footed by the rise of digital and social media.
-Ten years ago, some were enthusiastically revelling in Studies, they told us, was old-fashioned and patronizing: what we needed was a rebranded version, Media Studies 2.0, which would celebrate the liberating potential of new media.
+Ten years ago, some were enthusiastically revelling in the participatory possibilities of Web 2.0.
+Critical Media Studies, they told us, was old-fashioned and patronizing: what we needed was a rebranded version, Media Studies 2.0, which would celebrate the liberating potential of new media.
 Others – myself included – were very critical of that argument at the time.
 And in the age of Facebook and Cambridge Analytica, it seems that we have been more than vindicated.

 Of course, Media Studies needs to take account of new media, but it shouldn’t be dominated by them.
 We need a historical approach, and we need to understand social media in the context of the whole range of media.
 Yet the crucial point here is that we won’t just learn by doing – merely by participating in the world of Twitter and Facebook and the rest – as the advocates of Media Studies 2.0 seemed to suggest.
 If we’re going to develop a critical approach, we need a set of concepts, a body of knowledge and some analytical tools.